0xPARC/0xparc-intro-book/src/oram.typ

 == Important observation
 <important-observation.>
-The above naive solution 3 gives us the following useful insight: informally, if we want a "non-trivial" ORAM scheme, it appears that we may have to relocate a block after it is accessed — otherwise, if the next access to the same block goes back to the same location, we can thus leak statistical information.
+The above naive solution 3 gives us the following useful insight:
+Informally, if we want a "non-trivial" ORAM scheme, it appears that we may have to relocate a block after it is accessed — otherwise, if the next access to the same block goes back to the same location, we can thus leak statistical information.
 It helps to keep this observation in mind when we describe our ORAM scheme later.

-= Binary-Tree ORAM: Data Structure
+= Binary-tree ORAM: data structure
 <data-structure>
 We will learn about tree-based ORAMs.
 Then, we will mention an
-improvement called #cite("https://eprint.iacr.org/2013/280.pdf", "Path ORAM"), which is the scheme that Signal has deployed.
+improvement called #cite("https://eprint.iacr.org/2013/280.pdf", "Path ORAM,") which is the scheme that Signal has deployed.